dadahcr2/reference/_posts/2024-06-17-patch-notes-v1.61.md

 - New Level Theme: Savanna
 - New Cups: The Jungle Brake, A Bit Plain, Racers In The Mist
-- Vehicle chests
-  - Earn vehicle-specific chests from vehicle-specific daily- and distance tasks
+- Vehicle chests: Earn vehicle-specific chests from vehicle-specific daily- and distance tasks
 - Cups chest from every finish position
 - Removed entry fee from Forest Trials, Intense City, and Raging Winter
 - Various bug fixes